rxliuli/liuli-tools/libs/i18next-dts-gen/README.md

 Generate .d.ts type definitions from json

 Options:
-  -i, --input <input...>  Directory containing one or more translation files -w, --watch             Whether to use watch mode -h, --help              display help for command
+  -i, --dirs <dirs...>  Directory containing one or more translation files -w, --watch             Whether to use watch mode -h, --help              display help for command
 ```